KeelanAnderson/PP2-rockPaperScissorsLizardSpock/README.md

 - The most complex function has a cyclomatic complexity value of 4 while the median is 1.

 ### Unfixed Bugs

+when the game page is first opened a border is displayed in the choice displays before any choice has been made where the images appear after the game has started.
+I did not fix this feature as i do not think it affects the pages design negatively and how the choice areas more clearly at the start of the game for the user, so I decided to leave it that way.

 ## Deployment